A New Wisdom Academy Course

 Karla’s therapy practice has a focus on loss, grief, and bereavement, working in particular with those affected by trauma and traumatic death.
 Additionally, she has trained in Integrated Movement Therapy™, a holistic therapy approach using yoga’s philosophical, spiritual, and physical framework to address the needs of a whole person.
 Karla is also a self-taught artist, reiki practitioner, and aromatherapist and uses these modalities in individual ways with clients as well in her own personal practices to support and address mental, physical, spiritual, and emotional needs.
 Seeking to remain as aware and present as possible to all of life, she sees grief, her own and that of others, as both a learning and a growth process.
 She is the author of the award winning books Finding Your Own Way to Grieve: A Creative Activity Workbook for Kids and Teens on the Autism Spectrum, Yoga for Grief & Loss, and The Chakras in Grief & Trauma: A Tantric Guide to Energetic Wholeness.
 Karla lives and works in Richmond, VA with her husband and their daughter.

 You can preview lesson one now, and enroll to have ongoing access to the course.
-Lessons 1-9 are available now, and the remaining lesson will be released on Friday, December 20.
+The ten lessons in the course are available to access in their entirety and you may proceed through the lessons at your own pace.
 Enroll today for $199 and begin your journey transforming grief into compassionate action in the world.